Michael Beauchamp

-Michael Francis Beauchamp (born 8 March 1981) is an Australian former professional footballer who played as a central defender.
+Michael Francis Beauchamp (born 8 March 1981) is an Australian former professional soccer player who played as a central defender.
 He was a member of the Australian 2006 and 2010 FIFA World Cup squads.
 At club level, Beauchamp played for football clubs in Germany, Denmark, the United Arab Emirates, and Thailand, as well as in Australia.

 Early life

 Born in Sydney, New South Wales, Australia, Beauchamp grew up in Wakeley in Sydney's south-west, and attended Westfields Sports High School until year 8, aged 14.

 During his first stint with Marconi, Beauchamp made a living laying vinyl flooring.

 Club career

 After leaving the widely accepted system of progression in Australian youth football, Beauchamp started his career as a part-time professional at age 20 with the Marconi Stallions.
 Beauchamp appeared just once for the Stallions in his first season, fighting for a spot ahead of Australian representative Mark Babic.
 In 2001–02, Beauchamp became a regular in the team, making 24 appearances, including 19 starts as Marconi finished ninth in the league.
 Upon signing with Parramatta Power for 2002–03 and beyond, Beauchamp was able to quit his vinyl-laying job to play football full-time, and became a permanent member of the Parramatta starting line-up.
 Beauchamp played 33 matches for Parramatta in 2002–03, with the Power finishing the regular season third before coming fourth in the finals series "round-robin".
 Beauchamp made a further 24 appearances in 2003–04, including the last NSL Grand Final after the western Sydney club finished second in the league.
 The collapse of the NSL forced Beauchamp to move back to the New South Wales Premier League, where he played for Sydney Olympic FC during the 2004–05 season before signing with A-League club Central Coast Mariners.